 How to Qualify for the OSCF State Championship

-To play in the 2013 OSCF State Championship tournament, a player must meet three criteria:
+To play in the 2023 OSCF State Championship tournament in Seaside, OR, a player must meet the following criteria:

 Summary: